StamatisDeli/memory-game.github.io/README.md

     18/03/2018
         Solved: I had a CSS mistake that's why I couldn't manipulate the images.

 20/03/2018
         6. When unmatched, flip them closed
             -How do I compare cards?
         7. When matched, keep them open
         The key was when to clear the array.
 I went backwards and defined what would happen on unmatch
-        -BUG: when clicking fast, a card stays open
+        -BUG: when clicking fast, a card stays open DONE! : I had e.listener for all cards.
+Trick is: open one card, open 2 cards, compare them!!!!
-        -BUG: every second time the restart is hit, first card closes
+        -BUG: every second time the restart is hit, first card closes DONE!
+22/03/18
 8. When all cards are open, pop a congratulations modal message.
-    I think I will make another array of opened cards and fire the modal when its 16 local storage for  leaderboard
+    - make another function of counting cards and fire the modal when its 16 Done!
+    -
+9. Timer proper functionality.
+I made 2 codepens for stopwatch, too!
+    DONE!

+10. -Star rating.
+    -Pass it to the modal

+11. Local storage for  leaderboard.
+Optional

 Note from Nikolas: